Kadee80/WebDev_F17/Week_11/README.md

 ## Final Projects

-Next week you will be presenting your final project ideas. based on your proposal, I will let you know if the scope of the project is too big, too small, or just right and what needs to be added or focused on.
+Email me a link to your final project proposal by next Monday.
+You will not be presenting in class, but prepare a post or slideshow as if you were.
+Based on your proposal, I will let you know if the scope of the project is too big, too small, or just right and what needs to be added or focused on.

 ## Final Project Options: